UnitedEffects/ueauth/README.md

 - incorporate notification to invite (need to setup an authgroup with this config)
 - secure http request by issuing client-credential token against root before sending
 - secure global endpoints above to ROOT only and track req.user
-- test that notification service can request tokens too
+- test notification service can request tokens too
 - remove audience from config?
 - remove config.js global notification setting and just use db?